Insights on music pitching, sync licensing, and playlist sharing.

 Dropbox is fine for files, but music pros need more.
 Here is the best Dropbox alternative for composers, sync agencies, and publishers who pitch professionally.

 A working composer breaks down whether DISCO.ac is worth the $30/mo price tag in 2026.
-Real pricing, real features, and honest tradeoffs vs cheaper alternatives.
+Real pricing, real features, and honest tradeoffs vs modern alternatives.

 Sync licensing is the business of placing music into TV, film, ads, trailers, and games.
 Here is exactly how it works, what it pays, and how to get into it without a publisher.